Considering a Career in Special Education—Reasons, Rewards, and Challenges

 If you answered “yes” to the above questions, then you might consider getting your Preliminary Education Specialist Teaching Credential.
 Those interested in taking on the challenging yet rewarding career as a special education teacher may get professional training for Mild-Moderate specialization at Alliant International University’s California School of Education.

 Your training will prepare you for the fulfilling career of serving as a special education teacher in the State of California.
-You can complete the special education credential training online and be eligible to work with students in grades K-12 and in settings focused on adults up to age 22.
+You can complete the special education credential training online and be eligible to work in a public school with students in grades K-12 and in settings focused on adults up to age 22.